CDRT/mk_docs/docs/ref/bios/settings/thinkpad/power.md

     |:---|:---|:---|:---|
     | EnergyEfficientTurbo | Disable, Enable | No | Both |

-Energy Efficient Turbo
+Intel System Agent Enhanced SpeedStep® Technology
-:  When this feature is Off, your device will run with improved performance, which will consume more battery life.When this feature is On, your device will optimize your performance and balance your battery life based on the memory workload.
+:  When this feature is Off, your device will run with improved performance, which will consume more battery life.
+When this feature is On, your device will optimize your performance and balance your battery life based on the memory workload.

     !!! warning
         The Setup Configuration might take several minutes to complete and the screen may go blank during this time.
 This is normal and you should not interrupt the process.

     Options: